pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

 Outputs:

 - ``wdisp`` Output dataset or array of datasets.
 Output is always a ``dnd``.
-The output dataset (or array of data sets) will retain only the Q axes, the the signal array(s) will contain the values of energy along the Q axes, and the error array will contain the square of the spectral weight.
+The output dataset (or array of data sets) will retain only the **Q** axes, the the signal array(s) will contain the values of energy at the **Q** points, and the error array will contain the square of the spectral weight.

 .. warning::